-6.1 Student guidance
+6.1 STUDENT GUIDANCE

-- The Faculty Board is responsible for student guidance, including informing students of opportunities for academic endeavour within the programme and via extracurricular avenues. - 2) A Study Advisor is available for all students. - 3) The Study Advisor supervises the student and advises him on study-related matters, as well as personal problems that may be affecting the student's studies. - 4) If a student wishes to make use of his right to specific supervision or special facilities, he must contact the Study Advisor.
+- 1) The Faculty Board is responsible for student guidance, including informing students of opportunities for academic endeavour within the programme and via extracurricular avenues. - 2) A Study Advisor is available for all students. - 3) The Study Advisor advises the student on study-related matters, as well as personal problems that may be affecting the student's studies. - 4) If a student wishes to make use of his or her right to specific supervision or special facilities, he must contact the Study Advisor.
 The Study Advisor records the agreements made with the student. - 5) The following applies to the entitlement to special facilities: - a.
-Demonstrable circumstances beyond the student's control or extenuating personal circumstances; - b.
+Demonstrable circumstances beyond the student's control or extenuating personal circumstances: - b.
 If necessary and when possible, dispensation from participation in exams or tests and/or the availability of special facilities for exams and tests.
 Such dispensation and additional opportunities for tests may only be granted by the Examination Board. - 6) The track coordinator can be consulted by Master students as well.
-The track coordinator is a staff member of the department of the chosen specialization of the student.
 The track coordinator can be consulted for programme or content related questions.